ardaxz99/Genetic-Algorithm-for-Drawing/README.md

      - Output fitness: Outputs the current fitness and generation number.

 4. Plot Generated Image:
    - After each N iterations, the generated image is plotted and saved.
-The fitness values across generations are plotted and saved as well.
+The fitness values across generations are printed as well.

 ## Results